 Maroon Alert uses social media to distribute important information to the university community, family, and friends.
 Follow @MaroonAlert on Twitter to receive important information and updates.
 The Mississippi State University Facebook account may also be used during a emergency to broadcast important information.

 If you do not have a Twitter account, you may text “ON MaroonAlert” to 40404 to receive Twitter messages.
 To be removed from the Twitter Fast Follow list, text “OFF MaroonAlert” to 40404.

 Please note: Social media messages are not monitored or replied to.

 The City of Starkville and Mississippi State University have several weather alert sirens that may sound during a severe weather or tornado warning.
 If these sirens are activated, and it is not a routine test, seek shelter immediately.
-Additional information will be posted to this website, social media, and text messages.
+Additional information will be issued through Maroon Alert.

-Sirens are usually tested on the first Tuesday of each month, during clear weather.
+Sirens are usually tested at noon on the first Tuesday of each month, during clear weather.

 The university radio station, 91.1 has a live feed available at: www.wmsv.msstate.edu .
 During an emergency, important information may be shared on this channel & feed.

 During emergencies, an emergency hotline may be activated.
 Calling (662) 325-5555 will connect you with a university professional who can speak with you about the emergency.
 Please note that this line is only activated during a crisis and lines may not be available due to call volume.